 When the wristband is tensioned correctly, it simply holds the watch securely.
 When the ligature is tensioned correctly, it simply holds the reed securely.

 The wristband does not keep time.
 The watch does.
 The ligature does not produce sound.
-The reed–mouthpiece system does.
-That distinction matters.
+The reed and mouthpiece system does.
+That distinction matters more than any debate about materials or design.

 What a Ligature Actually Does